adyxax/www/content/docs/about-me.md

 * Emails with Postfix, Dovecot, Dspam, Postgrey, ClamAV and OpenLDAP.
 * Backups with Bacula then Bareos.
 * Monitoring with Nagios.
-* Automating everything with Cfengine3 and bash and perl scripting.
+* Automating everything with Cfengine3, bash and perl scripting, from servers to developers workstations.
 * Issue tracking with Redmine, git hosting with gitolite3 and code review with gerrit.
-* Linux (Debian and Centos/RedHat), virtualization with Ganeti, containerization with LXC.
+* Linux (Debian and Centos/RedHat), virtualization with Ganeti, containerization with LXC then LXD and docker.
 * NFS and Samba file servers.
 * OpenBSD firewalls and routers.
 * Juniper and cisco switches, Juniper Wifi hardware with 802.1x security.